MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/3-create-rag-copilot.md

 1. In Azure AI Studio, in your project, in the navigation pane on the left, under **Components**, select the **Deployments** page.
 1. Create a new deployment of the **gpt-35-turbo** model with an appropriate name.
 Set the **Advanced** options to use the default content filter and to restrict the tokens-per-minute (TPM) to **5K**.
 1. In the navigation pane on the left, under **Tools**, select the **Playground** page.
-1. On the Playground page, in the **AConfiguration** pane, ensure that your gpt-35-turbo model deployment is selected.
+1. On the Playground page, in the **Configuration** pane, ensure that your gpt-35-turbo model deployment is selected.
 Then, in the **Chat session** pane, submit the prompt `Where can I stay in New York?`
 1. Review the response, which should be a generic answer from the model without any data from the index.
 1. In the **Assistant setup** pane, select **Add your data** and then add a data source with the following settings:
     - **Data source**: